Skip to main content

 However, spinning rust is perfectly acceptable, especially where a cluster is expected to be long lived, and the data file is expected to be large.
 There is no requirement for NVMe or SSD.

 A 20 TiB disk containing a replica's data file is enough to address on the order of 50 billion accounts or transfers.
-It is more important to provision sufficient storage space for a replica’s data file, than to provision high performance storage.
+It is more important to provision sufficient storage space for a replica’s data file than to provision high performance storage.
+The data file is created before the server is initially run and grows automatically.

 A replica's data file may reside on local storage or else on remote storage.
 The most important concern is to ensure independent fault domains across replicas.